 At this point we can play MIDI notes on the instrument and audio would flow into the reverb effect but we would still not hear anything - the effect plugin's audio outputs are not connected to anything.

 To fix this we create a StereoOutput object that connects to the main system outputs:

-Finally we use the output's connect method in order to make the audio connections from the effect plugin to the system outputs.
+Finally we use the connection operator in order to make the audio connections from the effect plugin to the system outputs.

 At this point if we ran the script it would create our desired signal path and then immediately terminate.
 There are no scheduled events of any kind in this script so the script process does not know to stay alive.

-To solve this we issue the System.stayAlive() command which keeps the script process active until:
+To solve this we issue the Script.stayAlive() command which keeps the script process active until: